jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 Here, both the number of points and the number of dimensions play a role.
 However, from experience, the author of this report can say that even with very high data points and dimensions, the procedure is remarkably fast.

-When kmeans++ is applied to #gl_("ld"), the input would be a load distribution.
+When kmeans++ is applied to #gls("ld"), the input would be a load distribution.
 The output would be the centroids, which have a physically relevant meaning.
 First, it should be noted that the number of input dimensions determines the number of dimensions of the output.
 It is a direct 1:1 relationship.
 If the input is two-dimensional, then the output is also two-dimensional.
 In a two-dimensional input, as mentioned before, the first dimension would be the locality of the load and the other would represent the magnitude of the force.
-The first dimension of the two-dimensional centroid matrix would give the respective position of the #gl_("lee").
+The first dimension of the two-dimensional centroid matrix would give the respective position of the #gls("lie").
 The second entry in the centroid matrix would give a representative force magnitude.
 Before the physical evaluation is discussed further, a brief explanation should be given as to why the term centroid matrix was used.
 If the input (load distribution) is two-dimensional, then the number of columns in the centroid matrix is $2$.
 The number of rows results from the number of allowed centroids.

-We had said that the second entry would each indicate a representative force magnitude that should act on the corresponding #gl_("lee").
+We had said that the second entry would each indicate a representative force magnitude that should act on the corresponding #gls("lie").
 However, this interpretation is not complete, which should be explained in the following.
 The centroids are obtained through geometric averaging.
-While the averaging can be used to represent a group, these values cannot be used as loads for the #gl_("lee").
+While the averaging can be used to represent a group, these values cannot be used as loads for the #gls("lie").
 If an averaged force were to be applied, partial loads would be ignored.
 The goal is for all partial loads to be combined and added up to a resulting force.
-This means instead of using the value that kmeans++ would indicate in the second dimension of the matrix as a load value for the #gl_("lee"), all partial forces within a cluster should be added up to a resulting force.
+This means instead of using the value that kmeans++ would indicate in the second dimension of the matrix as a load value for the #gls("lie"), all partial forces within a cluster should be added up to a resulting force.
 The partial forces would be all group members of a group or cluster.
 The numerical application of kmeans++ on a computer is possible through the free and open-source library Scikit-learn @Pedregosa2011, for example.
 The implementation in Scikit-learn is already optimized and runs on multiple cores.